OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ![alt text](./installation-script-screenshots/04.png)

-Vagrant will now automatically download an Ubuntu image, install it, and run the installation puppet script when finished.
+Vagrant will now automatically download an Ubuntu image (+- 1.4 Gb), install it, and run the installation puppet script when finished.
 This might take a while, depending on your internet speed.
 After some time (while the script is still running) you will notice that a window with an Ubuntu Virtual Machine pops-up.
 Don't log in yet, wait until the script in the Console is finished.